-Like last vear, School House is once again putting in a last minute effort to try and gain the Cock House Shield for the second successive year.
+Like last year, School House is once again putting in a last minute effort to try and gain the Cock House Shield for the second successive year.
 Whether we have left our run too late or not is a question that only time can answer.
-As usual, we had a disastrous start, in our first term activities.
-Coming last in the swimming, sailing and cricket, left the reigning Cock House champions in a rather dismal and hopeless position.
-We were unlucky not to win a match in cricket, as the competition was fairly evenly contested.
-Two matches were lost by less than ten runs.
-However, not to be denied, we notched our first victory in rowing, which gave us a much needed confidence.
+As usual, we had a disastrous start. in our first term activities.
+Coming last in the swimming, sailing and

-Towards the end of the term we had our first win in football, against Steves and we have far better prospects for the coming term.
+Towards the end of the term we had our first win in football, against Steves and we have far better prospects for the coming